Smoking, Tobacco Use and HIV

 Smoking is very bad for your heart.
 Smoking causes your blood vessels to constrict, or get smaller.
 This reduces oxygen flow to the rest of your body, raises your blood pressure, and makes your heart work harder.

-Many HIV+ people have high levels of lipids (fats or fat-like substances) such as cholesterol and/or triglycerides in their blood because of HIV disease and certain HIV drugs (see our info sheet on hyperlipidemia).
+Many people living with HIV have high levels of lipids (fats or fat-like substances) such as cholesterol and/or triglycerides in their blood because of HIV itself or because of certain HIV drugs.
 If you have too much cholesterol in your blood it can build up in your arteries, forming plaque.
+Smoking compounds this problem, since it makes your blood vessels stickier, thus making it easier for plaque to clog your arteries and cause a heart attack or stroke.
+For more information, see The Well Project's article on Hyperlipidemia: High Cholesterol and Triglycerides.

 Smoking uses up your body's levels of vitamins and minerals called antioxidants.
-These micronutrients are responsible for protecting the body against heart disease and cancer.
+These vitamins and minerals are responsible for protecting the body against heart disease and cancer.

 Smoking and Cancer